The program consists of the following core activities:

 The thesis proposal should include: a succinct summary of the proposed research problem; the significance of the proposed research; a review of relevant literature relating to the problem; a review of the candidate’s work leading up to the thesis, including preliminary results; a clear statement of remaining research; and a tentative schedule for completing the work.
 It should also conform to the stylistic requirements for thesis proposals in the Department of Statistics.
 As in the Department of Statistics, the thesis committee must offer its preliminary approval of the proposal following a meeting that is open to other faculty.
 The student then arranges to present the proposal publicly, so that CNBC and Statistics faculty and other community members can attend.
 Formal approval is conferred by the Statistics faculty and the PNC training faculty.

 Ph.D.
 Thesis Defense: Normally, the dissertation is completed during the student’s fifth year.
 The student should set up a pre-defense meeting with their committee members six months prior to their defense.
-The final defense is a public presentation, in accord with the College and University requirements for the Ph.D.
+The final defense is a public presentation, in accordance with the College and University requirements for the Ph.D.
 It is the candidate’s responsibility to ensure that the College and University’s guidelines are followed for publicity of the defense and the availability of the thesis document at least two weeks prior to the defense.
 Note that the defense must be held at least 21 days before the date the degree is awarded.